cslarsen/nash-cipher/README.md

 ----------

 In 1955, John Nash sent a letter to the NSA, detailing an encryption scheme.
-In the letter, he anticipated compelxity theory by a decade, and mentioned one-way functions (whose existence is still an open problem in mathematics).
+In the letter, he anticipated complexity theory by a decade, and mentioned one-way functions (whose existence is still an open problem in mathematics).

 Declassification